 Navigation bar buttons have whitespace around it that separates it from other buttons.
 You should make each button’s peripheral whitespace a clickable area.
 This will give the buttons a larger click target so that users can navigate faster.

 Putting a hover effect on your navigation buttons makes them easier to click.
-This allows users to know when they are in a clickable area.
-Without a hover effect, users will assume they always have to click the button label to activate the button.
+This lets users know when their mouse cursor is in a clickable area.
+Without a hover effect, users will assume their cursor always needs to hit the text label to activate the button.
 This makes the hit target smaller which requires more precision from the user.

-The navigation bar is often the first thing the user clicks on a site.
-Users need clear visual feedback when they click a button.
-And they need a visual cue of what button they clicked afterward.
+The navigation bar is often the first thing the user clicks to navigate a site.
+Users need visual cues when they click a button so that they know where they are and where they can go.